truecharts/public/website/src/content/docs/general/FAQ.md

 ## I would like another application to be added, how do I do this?

-There are two ways to do this:

-2. Build the chart yourself (or have someone build it for you) and request to have it added to the project via a Github PR.
+Build the chart yourself (or have someone build it for you) and request to have it added to the project via a Github PR.
 You can check the **#development** channel of our [Discord](/s/discord) and create a thread if you'd like information about this.

+An easy way to build your own chart is to use our `app-template` which provides an empty chart which you can use on your local cluster to build your own helm-chart.

 The exception to the above are more complex Kubernetes ecosystem changes e.g. Kubernetes extensions, new metrics opens, databases, etc. You're still free to discuss these in the **#development** channel of our Discord linked above.